India drops attempted suicide as a crime

-NEW DELHI India on Wednesday dropped attempted suicide from a list of crimes punishable by prison, potentially paving the way for the release of human rights activist Irom Sharmila, who has been on hunger strike for the past 14 years.
+NEW DELHI Dec 10 India on Wednesday dropped attempted suicide from a list of crimes punishable by prison, potentially paving the way for the release of a human rights activist who has been on hunger strike for the past 14 years.

 The government informed parliament of its decision in a written reply from the home ministry on Wednesday, saying it was acting on a recommendation of the Law Commission.